-Mr. Schlotterback, Dr. Dyer and Mr. McDonald comprise our Compensation Committee.
+Mr. Schlotterback, Dr. Dyer, and Mr. McDonald comprise our Compensation Committee.
+The committee met five times during 2023.
 Mr. Schlotterback serves as the chairperson of the committee.
-Our Board has determined that each of Mr. Schlotterback, Dr. Dyer and Mr. McDonald is independent under the applicable rules and regulations of Nasdaq and is a "non-employee director" as defined in Rule 16b-3 under the Exchange Act.
+Our Board has determined that each of Mr. Schlotterback, Dr. Dyer, and Mr. McDonald is independent under the applicable rules and regulations of Nasdaq and is a "non-employee director" as defined in Rule 16b-3 under the Exchange Act.
 The Compensation Committee operates under a written charter, which the Compensation Committee reviews and evaluates at least annually.
+The Compensation Committee charter is available under the Investors/Corporate Governance page of our website, www.orthopediatrics.com.